QuantEcon/lecture-python.myst/lectures/exchangeable.md

 which states that the **conditional density** on the left side does not equal the **marginal density** on the right side.

-In the special IID case,
+But in the special IID case,

 $$
 p(W_t | W_{t-1}, \ldots, W_0)   =  p(W_t)